Until recently, very little has been written about the architect, planner and landscape architect Sir Frederick Gibberd.

 At the beginning of his career, Gibberd was a pioneer of modern architecture.
 After the Second World War, he led the way in striving for a softer, ‘English’ style by emphasising the visual aspects of design, reintroducing picturesque principles and using traditional materials.

 It isn’t easy to pigeon-hole Gibberd as an architect of one particular building type or style.
-In a study, Christine Hui Lan Manley explores the sheer range of Gibberd’s work, challenging some of the criticism and reassessing his reputation to show that he deserves a place in our narrative of twentieth-century modern architecture.
+In a study, Christine Hui Lan Manley explores the sheer range of Gibberd’s work, challenging some of the criticism and reassessing his reputation to show that he deserves a place in our narrative of 20th-century modern architecture.

 Here we look at 5 of the best Gibberd buildings and consider what connects these diverse but remarkable projects.